J. Rey Soul

 Jessica Joy Seria Reynoso (born October 7, 1997), known professionally as J. Rey Soul, is a Filipino-American singer known for participating in the first season of The Voice of the Philippines and collaborating and touring with the Black Eyed Peas since 2018.

 Starting her musical career at an early age, she appeared on the first season of The Voice of the Philippines and joined coach apl.de.ap's team, becoming a finalist in the show.
-After a couple of released singles and a collaboration with apl.de.ap, Reynoso joined the Black Eyed Peas as a semi-official member, replacing Fergie as their singer in 2018.
+After a couple of released singles and a collaboration with apl.de.ap, Reynoso joined the Black Eyed Peas, replacing Fergie as their singer in 2018.

 Early life and career

 Jessica Joy Seria Reynoso was born on October 7, 1997, in Hong Kong, China, to an African-American father and a Filipino mother.
 Having been abandoned at some point by her parents, she would later be adopted and raised in, San Pedro, Laguna, Philippines by her adoptive parents who exposed her to music at a young age.
 She also has an aunt who is a singer in Hong Kong.
 According to Reynoso, she was able to sing the Whitney Houston song "The Greatest Love of All" in front of her family at age 5.
 In 2007, she joined the competition show Popstar Kids at age 10.
 In a later interview, she says that she didn't get much attention due to her skin color.
 She completed her contract with the GMA Network, the network who produced the show, in 2012.
 She attended PATTS College of Aeronautics taking Air Freight Operations.